I am going to begin this post with a little bit of history…the “me” before these wonderful diseases hit.

 But it isn’t just in my thinking.
 It is in conversation.
 I can be having a conversation and mid-sentence forget what I was saying or where I was going with what I was saying.
 And my words don’t always come out right.
 The other night I was talking about the dog and her wagging tail.
 I ended up saying she was whaling her tag.
 Words and letters become jumbled.

 It happens with my typing as well.
-Apparently the fog has created a cloud that often floats across as my brain sends signals to my hands.
-I constantly get letters jumbled up (I will typed a word but all the letters are out of order).
-I will look up to read what I have typed and see letters all messed up.
-Thank God for spellcheck.
+Apparently, the fog has created a cloud that often floats across as my brain sends signals to my hands.
+I constantly get letters jumbled up (I will type a word but all the letters are out of order).
+I will look up to read what I have typed and see the letters all messed up.
+Thank goodness for spellcheck.
 I also often find myself typing the same words multiple times or repeating a full sentence.
 I have to concentrate and focus on every word as I type it, no longer able to just sit at a computer and type away with ease.

 Now, don’t get me wrong.
 I do have good days when the clouds move out and things are a bit brighter.
 Then my mental clarity is a lot closer than it used to be.
 Unfortunately, the cloudy days are starting to outnumber the good days, and the clouds get larger and darker.
 Of course, being in the midst of a flare now might be clouding my outlook a bit.
 The last few days have been a struggle.

 Now, short of a cure, I know I will probably never get my old self back again.
 My ringmaster is gone (or at least he has been replaced by a ringmaster that isn’t used to running a big circus).
 However, over the last couple of years, I have managed to learn a few tricks that help me deal with the fog and keep myself functioning a bit better.